Authentication providers

 - 192.168.0.0/24

-This is the default auth provider.
+This is the default authentication provider.
 The first user created is designated as the owner and can create other users.

 User details are stored in the [your config]/.storage directory.
 All passwords are stored hashed and with a salt, making it almost impossible for an attacker to figure out the password even if they have access to the file.

 Users can be managed in Home Assistant by the owner.
-Go to the configuration panel and click on Users.
+Select Settings > People and open the Users tab.

 homeassistant: